Neutrino Up-scattering via the Dipole Portal at Forward LHC Detectors

 where the SM background corresponds to $M_N=0$.
 The bottom panel of Fig.~\ref{fig:dXS_dER} shows the expected number of SM background and signal + background events per bin for $\mu_{\nu_\alpha}=10^{-8}\mu_B$ and $M_N=10^{-1}$~GeV at FLArE-10.
 It is the excess events at lower recoil energies that constitute the signature for our BSM scenario.
 We are prevented from going to very low recoil energies, $E_{rec} \leq 30~(300)$ MeV, due to detector thresholds in FASER$\nu$2 (FLArE) but, as shown below, are still able to probe a large portion of the parameter space that is currently unconstrained.

 \begin{widetext}

 \end{widetext}

+Our background consists of SM interactions with no incoming charged tracks and a single outgoing electron.
+These can result from photons emitted through bremsstrahlung off of muons produced either at the ATLAS interaction point or through collisions with the LHC infrastructure~\cite{Batell:2021blf}, when one of the electron/positron tracks from the photon pair conversion is missed.
+Similarly, muons can directly produce $e^+ e^-$ pairs when scattering.
+These background events can be effectively vetoed by the timing capabilities of the detectors in the FPF~\cite{Feng:2020fpf}.
+In what follows we ignore such muon-induced backgrounds.

+The other main source of background is neutrino interactions, which can give the same single electron recoil as our signal.
+This includes neutral current (NC) neutrino interactions via the Z for all flavors, and $\nu_e$ charged current (CC) interactions via the W. The SM neutrino differential cross-section is given by~\cite{Babu:2020ivd}

 Backgrounds can also arise from electron neutrino charged current interactions with nuclei.
 These interactions include quasi-elastic, resonant, and deep inelastic scattering.
 Quasi-elastic scattering events can reproduce our signature of interest, but the outgoing electron energy is quite large because it is comparable to the incoming neutrino energy.
 Since the dipole portal interaction favors low momentum transfer in $\nu e \to N_R e$, the outgoing electron for our signal tends to be much less energetic than in the $\nu_e$ quasielastic scattering backgrounds.
 Furthermore, as our signal consists of a single EM shower with no additional visible activity, significant portions of the resonant and deep inelastic scattering backgrounds are removed by the requirement that there be only one outgoing track.
 Ref.~\cite{Jodlowski:2020vhr} considered single electron recoils from all types of $\nu_e$ nuclear charged current events, finding that with cuts on the electron kinematics and a veto on additional activity, these backgrounds can be brought down to $\mathcal{O}(10)$~events over the entire HL-LHC.
 Compared to Ref.~\cite{Jodlowski:2020vhr}, we will employ tighter upper bounds on the electron energy, of order 1~GeV.
 With these cuts, we expect that $\nu_e$ nuclear scattering backgrounds can be reduced to very small levels without an angular requirement, and do not consider them further.
+Similarly, neutrino neutral current interactions with nuclei that produce photons or pions have the potential to reproduce our signal if a photon is misidentified as an electron; we expect these backgrounds to be smaller than those from charged current interactions.
+A detailed experimental analysis would require further study of these subdominant neutrino-nucleus backgrounds.